Vathsavi-Venkat/DSBA6345-PyLucene/README.md

     python /home/Lucene/FieldSearch.py
     ```
     Similarly, we can use single word query, "multi word query", and logical operators (AND, OR, NOT) while searching.
 Some examples of the query types can be found here: [Query Types](https://github.com/Vathsavi-Venkat/DSBA6345-PyLucene/blob/main/Instructions/Query%20Types%20Examples.pdf)

-    Since, we created index based on fields as well, we can index on the fields as well.
+    Since, we created index based on fields as well, we can search on the fields as well.
 For example,

    a) From field:
     ```bash